caribou/caribou/configuring.md

 Here is where all of the dynamic templates go.
 In Caribou, you can create content that can then be accessed from templates.
-Caribou uses a template engine called Antlers by default: https://github.com/antler/antlers .
-The docs for using antlers are all on that page.
+Caribou uses a template engine called [Antlers](https://github.com/antler/antlers) by default.

 ### src

 `src` holds all of the Clojure files that run your Caribou site.
-There is an `immutant` subdirectory for configuring Immutant (which is an optional app container): http://immutant.org/ .
-You can ignore this one for now.
-Next to that is a directory named after your project (here that is "taiga").
+Inside is a directory named after your project (here that is "taiga").
 All of your site specific code will go in here.

 There are some notable entries in your project source folder: